resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 ![Extend e-Waybill Validity](./assets/extend_e_waybill.gif)

 ## Print e-Waybill
 You can use this to print an e-Waybill if you prefer not to have attachments.
-It works similar to printing any other document in ERPNext.
-It will redirect you to the respective e-Waybill log print and fetch the latest e-Waybill data (from NIC Portal) for printing if it's not available.
+It works similarly to printing any other document in ERPNext.
+It will redirect you to the respective e-Waybill log print and fetch the latest e-Waybill data (from the NIC Portal) for printing if it's not available.

 ## Attach e-Waybill
 It is a manual trigger to attach an e-Waybill to a Sales Invoice.
 A new attachment will replace the old attachment if present.

 ## Cancel e-Waybill
 If within validity, you shall be allowed to cancel the e-Waybill.
 From the e-Waybill menu, Cancel e-Waybill.
-In the cancellation dialog, Specify the reason for cancel and click cancel to cancel the e-Waybill.
+In the cancellation dialog, Specify the reason for cancelling and click cancel to cancel the e-Waybill.
 >*While you cancel the e-Waybill, the attachment of the old e-Waybill, shall be removed.*

 ![Cancel e-Waybill](./assets/cancel_e_waybill.gif)

 ## e-Waybill Logs
 In this DocType, e-Waybill history is maintained.
-It will be created in background once you generate an e-Waybill using the APIs.
+It will be created in the background once you generate an e-Waybill using the APIs.
 Any further updates to e-Waybill are added here as a comment.

 ![E-waybill Log](./assets/e_waybill_log.png)